1 John 3:1

 (c) The love of God is a generous and giving kind of love.
 It’s a love that moved Jesus to give up the comforts of heaven and give himself for us.
 Though rich, he became poor for our sakes so that through his poverty we might become rich (2 Cor.
 8:9).
 The love of God is found in Christ Jesus (Rom.
 8:39, 1 Tim.
 1:14, 1 John 3:17).
 It is both the source and fruit of our union with the Lord.

 1 John 3:18

 Little children, let us not love with word or with tongue, but in deed and truth.

 (a) Little children; see entry for 1 John 5:2.

-(b) Love is more than words and Facebook likes.
+(c) But in deed and truth.
+Love is more than words and Facebook likes.
 Love is help in a time of need.
 Love is seeking the best for others and putting their needs before our own (Rom.
 12:10).
 Love is giving ourselves (1 John 3:16) and our stuff (1 John 3:17).

 1 John 3:19–20

 We will know by this that we are of the truth, and will assure our heart before Him in whatever our heart condemns us; for God is greater than our heart and knows all things.

 (a) We will know by this that we are of the truth.
 Being generous with his love is how we can tell that we are abiding in Christ.

 (b) Will assure our heart before Him in whatever our heart condemns us.
 We can be confident in his presence.